stasemsoft/S1CB-Software/docs/git/index.md

 ![](figures/gitpictures-1%20-%20Clone.jpg "git clone")

 Under the hood, the GIT clone command will (probably) already do a checkout.
-This means that working copies of the files are being loaded from the dataase and stored on disc so you can edit them.
-If this is not yet the case.
+This means that working copies of the files are being loaded from the dataase and stored on disc so they are ready to be edited.
+If this is not yet the case, you can manually perform the checkout.

 ![](figures/gitpictures-2%20-%20Checkout.jpg "git checkout")